Want a BEAM class at your location?

 Students have the opportunity to continue developing their skills in STEM throughout the summer by participating in a BEAM summer program.

-Summer programs are available for students entering grades 8 - 12 and take place at partnering colleges in the Buffalo area.
+Summer programs are available for students entering grades K - 12 and take place on partnering college campuses in the Buffalo area.

 BEAM clubs take place in participating schools in the Buffalo area.
 Students meet after school for one hour on a weekly basis and work on engineering and/or science projects.

-Each program establishes its own curriculum but all of them consist of hands-on projects that demonstrate math, science or computer principles.
+Each program establishes its own curriculum, but all of them consist of hands-on projects that demonstrate science, technology, engineering, and/or mathematics principles.

-BEAM Junior is a new hands-on pilot program designed to spark an early interest in engineering in first- and second-graders.
+BEAM Junior is a hands-on program designed to spark an early interest in engineering in PreK-6th graders.

-This past year, students learned how to build simple machines using Legos before putting their knowledge to the test in the Junior First Lego League’s annual Waste Wise challenge.
-For the challenge, students designed models of inventions that would have a positive impact on a real-world issue: reducing waste.
+Students learn how to build simple machines using Legos before putting their knowledge to the test in the Junior First Lego League’s annual Waste Wise challenge.
+For the challenge, students design models of inventions that would have a positive impact on a real-world issue: reducing waste.